Liberty Mutual Home Insurance Review (Coverage + Rates)

 |Liberty Mutual's mobile app and website provide on the go options for billpay, filing claims, and policy information.
 You can also purchase homeowners insurance directly online||An increased online presence, although convenient, lacks the intimacy and security of a more personable agent interaction|

-Liberty Mutual really wins us over with their customized plans and mobile app access.
+Liberty Mutual really wins us over with its customized plans and mobile app access.
 In our book, the pros seem to outweigh the cons, but now that you have all the necessary information, we’ll let you decide that one for yourself.

 The Bottom Line